School Funding Form

 Printing Application Results Letter

 An email was sent to you if your child qualifies for Community Benefits available to free and reduced-price qualifying households.
-To view or print a copy of the letter, visit www.schoollunchstatus.com.
-If you did not receive a letter and you believe your student qualifies for Community Benefits, apply online at www.schoollunchapp.com.
+If you did not receive a letter and you believe your student qualifies for Community Benefits, apply online at www.myschoolapps.com.
 A new form must be completed annually.

-If you have any questions or need assistance in completing the application, please contact the Nutrition Services Office at (925) 779-7600, option 2.
+If you have any questions or need assistance in completing the form, please contact the Nutrition Services Office at (925) 779-7600, option 2.

 CalFresh Food helps people from low-income families buy the nutritious food they need for good health.
 Recipients can buy food at any grocery store or farmers market that accepts Electronic Benefit Transfer.
 For more information, click here.